Hidieh/gallery-app/README.md

 Simple Gallery App made with React.
 Fetches gallery data (albums, images and users) from http://jsonplaceholder.typicode.com/

-Has three components: Gallery, Album and Image.
+This application has three components: Gallery, Album and Image.

 Currently also runs on Heroku: https://gallery-app-hh.herokuapp.com/